pchalamet/cassandra-sharp/README.md

 The philosophy of cassandra-sharp is to be really simple and fast: no Linq provider, no complex API.
 Just CQL, simple object mapping and great performance :)

-Starting from version 2, only CQL 3 binary protocol is supported and as a consequence, Cassandra 1.2+ is required.
-Also, only .NET 4.0+ is supported.
-If you are looking for a Thrift compatible driver, or have to use Cassandra 1.0/1.1 or require .NET 3.5 support, please consider using version 0.6.4 of cassandra-sharp.
+With version 4, cassandra-sharp is only speaking native protocol 4 - basically, this means you are required to use Cassandra 3.

 cassandra-sharp supports async operations exposed as Rx subscriptions or TPL tasks.
 Efficient memory usage can be achieve using the push model of Rx.